What is affiliate management and what are the benefits for businesses and affiliates?

 CJ.com (formerly Commission Junction)

-Conversant, in turn, was acquired by Alliance Data in 2014 and placed under the holding company Epsilon which Alliance Data bought in 2004 for $300 million.
+Alliance Data acquired Conversant in 2014 and placed it under the holding company Epsilon, which Alliance Data bought in 2004 for $300 million.
 And in 2019, Publicis Groupe acquired Epsilon in a $4.4 billion deal.

 Despite several changes in ownership, CJ remains a leading affiliate network for over 3,800 global brands, and their technology powers a partnership between over 167K publishers and brands.